azanin/solid/PITCHME.md

 +++

-Try to print out its content to the console.
+Try to print out its content as a string to the console.

 +++

-What if we want to print the post's content as json?
+What if we want to print the post's content as a json string to the console?

 Hint: Separation of business logic and data presentation is important!
 <!-- Mixing business logic with presentation is bad because it is against the Single Responsibility Principle (SRP)-->

-+++

-What if you have to print out its content to a file?

 +++

 ### (S)ingle Responsability
 ##### Thoughts